nickoenig37/Mono_Duo_Depth/README.md

     - Using 8 batch size -> 6 min
     - Using 16 batch size -> 12 min
 - overall: These set of parameters consistently pushes the GPU to 100% usage and under 75% GPU usage, while pushing CPU usage to 20-40% and 80-90% RAM usage, which are safe thresholds

+## Hyperparameters tested
+- Type of scheduler: Both ReduceLROnPlateau and CosineAnnealingLR were tested, with ReduceLROnPlateau providing approximately 7% better loss.